 #Spotlight - Black History Month - Writers of History - Part I

-#Spotlight – This week we continue our celebration of Black History Month.
-Today is our tribute to great sportswriters who covered the Negro Leagues.
-Today we salute Wendell Smith, Fay Young, Joe Bostic and Dan Burley.
+This week as part of Black History Month, we introduce you to great sportswriters who covered the Negro Leagues - Wendell Smith, Fay Young, Joe Bostic, and Dan Burley.

 Wendell Smith was a sportswriter for the Pittsburgh Courier and is often credited with recommending Jackie Robinson to the Brooklyn Dodgers and Branch Rickey who had let it be known that they were searching for a player with strong character to successfully execute the integration of baseball.